Code-Institute-Submissions/MS2-FilmAnseo/README.md

 Thesed were also covered in teh course content so were not completely new.

 ### How to Show Degrees C Symbol
-Instead of writin 'degrees C", I wanted to use the degree symbol, found here: https://www.toptal.com/designers/htmlarrows/symbols/degree-celsius/
+Instead of displaying 'degrees C", I wanted to use the degree symbol, found here: https://www.toptal.com/designers/htmlarrows/symbols/degree-celsius/

 ### How to Allow for a Responsive Trailer Size Appropriate to the User's Device